 The Glass Goose

-Relative newcomer The Glass Goose is nestled just off Federal St and up some stairs, and offers both indoor and outdoor seating and a menu made to share.
-Whether it’s bite-sized dishes such as crumbed pork belly in mulled wine or something larger such as pan roasted market fish with smoked kumara and fresh greens, this menu hits the spot.
-If you eat indoors, chances are, that as the sun begins to set, you’ll be keen to head outside where all the suits have gathered to unwind after their hectic day and embrace the pub-like feel.
+The Glass Goose is nestled just off Federal St and up some stairs and offers both indoor and outdoor seating and a menu made to share.
+Whether it’s bite-sized dishes such as crumbed pork belly in mulled wine or something larger such as pan-roasted market fish with smoked kumara and fresh greens, this menu hits the spot.
+If you eat indoors, chances are, that as the sun begins to set, you’ll be keen to head outside where all the city workers have gathered to unwind after their hectic day and embrace the pub-like feel.

 Soul Bar and Bistro

-Scottish-born Chris Law is now at the helm of Soul Bar and Bistro—on every Aucklanders’ top spots—and is perfect for when you’re desperate to impress that client or media maven.
+Soul Bar and Bistro is one every Aucklanders’ top spots—and is perfect for a long and boozy lunch.
 Ask for a seat outside to make the most of the salt air and décor and enjoy the food on offer—you won’t be disappointed.
 In the evening, the bar starts to get busy, and you’ll be transported from day to night with ease.

 Harbourside Ocean Bar & Grill